ljubo106/DM42pcm/README.md

 ### Firmware mod functionality

-* Custom commands are (almost) always directly accessible
+* Custom menu is always visible and directly accessible
-  * In some cases custom menu will not be displayed - simple press at "Exit" will bring it back
+  * In some rare cases the custom menu will not be displayed - simple press at "Exit" will bring it back
-* Shift is temporary switching to the "upper" custom menu - those commands are just an additional click away
+* Shift is acting as a press on the up-arrow, temporary showing the associated custom menu
-* In the Prgm mode Exit will exit custom menu making access to up and down arrows easy
+* In the Prgm mode Exit will exit the custom menu making access to the up and down arrows easy
-* Shift-CUSTOM activates default DM42 F-Buttons functionality (also making possible to turn persistent custom menu functionality off)
+* Shift-CUSTOM activates default DM42 F-Buttons functionality (also making possible to turn the persistent custom menu functionality off)
 * F3 key functionality
   * F3 will start "DM42F3" user program
-  * Shift-F3 is toggling persistent custom menu functionality
+  * Shift-F3 is toggling the persistent custom menu functionality

 ### Code
 Project consist of 3 repositories: